 With the current frenzy of our all-digital world, it’s a time that seems so far away.
 70’s was a time when, in order to communicate, we preferred to meet each other.

 Of course, the telephone was not much used except for distant contacts, making appointments or emergencies.
 It’s also the beginning of consumer television and only 3 channels in France.
 Having 2 television sets was a real luxury at this time.
 These 3 channels allow me to discover the world differently than through books.
-The image was in black and white, so I discovered the world in b/w and I had to imagine the colors : it was an extra-training for my imagination.
+The image on TV was in black and white, so I discovered the world in b/w and I had to imagine the colors : it was an extra-training for my imagination.
 I don’t know if this is the reason I love B/W photography now.

 Polaroid time :: 1st camera